 Day 1 Budapest Itinerary: Explore ‘Pest’

-Day 1 of this 3 day Budapest itinerary we are getting to know the Pest side of the city, seeing all the top historical sights.
+Day 1 of this 3 days in Budapest itinerary we are getting to know the Pest side of the city, seeing all the top historical sights.

 1. Pest Walking Tour